paulshamrat/230704_CerS/README.md

 ## Protocol
 1. **System Setup:**
-   - Define the system: Ceramide Synthase 1 (CerS1) or Ceramide Synthase 2 (CerS2).
+   - Define the system: Ceramide Synthase 1 (CerS1) to Ceramide Synthase 6 (CerS6).
    - Select the OPLS force field to accurately represent molecular interactions.
    - Set up the initial coordinates and topologies for the system.